Ermac

 Ermac (/ˈɜːrmæk/ UR-mak) is a character in the Mortal Kombat fighting game franchise by Midway Games and NetherRealm Studios.
 Debuting as an unlockable secret character in Ultimate Mortal Kombat 3 (1995), he is an amalgam of the souls of deceased warriors and possesses telekinetic abilities.

-The character originated from rumors alleging he appeared in the original 1992 game as a glitch, which were perpetuated by video game magazine Electronic Gaming Monthly (EGM).
+The character originated from rumors alleging he appeared as a secret character in the original 1992 game, which were perpetuated by video game magazine Electronic Gaming Monthly (EGM).
 His name was derived from a diagnostics menu in the first game that displayed the text "error macro" as ERMACS.
-Although the rumors were false, growing interest led to him becoming an official playable character.
+Although the rumors were false, growing interest led to him becoming a playable character in future games.

-Ermac has additionally appeared in alternate series media including the animated series Mortal Kombat: Defenders of the Realm and the web series Mortal Kombat: Legacy.
+Ermac has additionally appeared in alternate series media, including the animated series Mortal Kombat: Defenders of the Realm and the web series Mortal Kombat: Legacy.
 He has received positive reception for his special abilities, character development, and Fatality finishing moves, while his origins are considered among the most memorable legends of video gaming.